MATBckh22/MATB-STUDIOS/README.md

 <expression>
 <expression>
 ```

-decision is made from the condition under if that is true or false, expressions is evaluated or executed when condition is true
+Decision is made from the condition under if that is true or false, expressions is evaluated or executed when condition is true
-(but it will be weird)
+(but it will be weird).

 ```
 if <condition>: